rebelsky/sams-assorted-musings-reflections/dishonor-g.md

 <img src="images/grinnell-college-honor-g.png" alt="A black iron cross shape with a red iron cross shape within it and the letter G within that." width=300/">

 Does that image shock you?
-It surprises many people the first time.
+It surprises many people the first time they see it.
 They ask,

 > Why is Grinnell using a version of [the Iron Cross](https://www.adl.org/resources/hate-symbol/iron-cross) as a logo, given that it's a known hate symbol?